Foot binding: Health problems

 At the beginning of the binding, many of the foot bones would remain broken, often for years.
 However as the girl grew older the bones would begin to heal.
 Even after the foot bones had healed, they were prone to rebreaking repeatedly, especially when the girl was in her teenage years and her feet were still soft.
 Bones in the girls' feet would often be deliberately broken again to further change the size or shape of the feet.
 This was especially the case with the girl's toes, which were broken several times since small toes were especially desirable.
 Older women were more likely to break hips and other bones in falls, since they could not balance properly on their feet, and were less able to rise to their feet from a sitting position.
 Other issues that may have arisen from foot binding included paralysis and muscular atrophy.
 By the turn of the century foot binding had been exposed in photographs, X-rays and detailed textual descriptions.
 These scientific investigations detailed how foot binding deformed the leg, covered the skin with cracks and sores and altered the posture.

 There is also some evidence that points to some older women in select rural areas experiencing higher levels of osteoporosis morbidities.

 Views and interpretations

 There are many interpretations to the practice of foot binding.
-The interpretive models used include fashion (with the Chinese customs somewhat comparable to the more extreme examples of Western women's fashion such as the Wasp waist), seclusion (sometimes evaluated as morally superior to the gender mingling in the West), perversion (the practice imposed by men with sexual perversions), inexplicable deformation, child abuse and extreme cultural traditionalism.
+The interpretive models used include fashion (with the Chinese customs somewhat comparable to the more extreme examples of Western women's fashion such as the wasp waist), seclusion (sometimes evaluated as morally superior to the gender mingling in the West), perversion (the practice imposed by men with sexual perversions), inexplicable deformation, child abuse and extreme cultural traditionalism.
+Western interpretations of footbinding were shaped by changing assumptions about gender, aesthetics, and social order, and do not fully capture the range of meanings the practice held within Chinese society.
+Chinese studies compare foot binding to European corset to illustrate the customs of bodily deformation developed in different countries.
 In the late 20th century some feminists introduced positive overtones, reporting that it gave some women a sense of mastery over their bodies and pride in their beauty.